-Paradigm shift in architecture: Pharaoh, Mesopotamia, Persia is the fourth article of a series of articles investigating the paradigm shift in architecture.
-In the previous three articles, I have discussed several different papers for academics, researchers, and professionals who have different perspectives on the paradigm shift in architecture.
-These papers and research introduced various concepts like the way architecture is prepared, the tool used (BIM), and its effect on the final product and architecture work environment.
-Methods that are used have changed and that paradigm shift happened Like the parametric design method.
-The scale had its effect on the way architecture, and landscape is conducted thus a change like that work.
-Changes in socioeconomic and political views had an effect on the urban design field and the preparation of an urban development plan.
+These papers and research introduced various concepts such as the way firms prepare architecture , the tool used (BIM), and its effect on the final product and architecture work environment.
+In addition, used methods have changed and that paradigm shift happened, for instance, the parametric design method.
+Also, the effect of scale on the way architecture, and landscape design preparation thus a change evovlved.
+Finally, changes in socioeconomic and political views had an effect on the urban design field and the preparation of an urban development plan.
 You may want to read my discussion in the previous three articles to link ideas and discussion in this article.

 This article is the beginning of my investigation of the reality of the paradigm shift, its effect on the work environment, and its real characteristics.
 Here I will start as indicated in my previous articles from ancient history to modern-day’s architecture.
 Three architectural periods from ancient time is the subject of my discussion here the pharaoh, Mesopotamia, and Persian architecture.